 - validating our standards

-Specialist Task Forces (STFs) are teams of highly skilled experts, brought together to perform specific technical work.
+Specialist Task Forces (STFs) and Testing Task Forces (TTFs) are teams of highly skilled experts, brought together to perform specific technical work.
 They operate under the direction of one of our technical committees.

 Supporting research and innovation